DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis: Approach: Reformulation as an NSGA-II Search Problem

 We add the following example to illustrate the above limitation.
 Let us consider that for a generated image (image 1), the Euclidean distance calculated between the output probability vectors P1 = [0.05,0.05,0.05,0.85] from the first model under test (Model 1) and Q1 = [0.15,0.15,0.15,0.55] from the second model under test (Model 2) is 0.3.
 Further, both models predict the same class for image 1.
-Then, let us consider another image (image 2), where the calculated Euclidean distance between the output probability vectors P2 = [0.1,0.2,0.3,0.4] from Model 1 and Q2 = [0.15,0.25,0.35,0.05] from Model 2 is also 0.3, despite that these models predicting different classes for image 2.
-We obtain the same Euclidean distances for both images though clearly image 2 is more interesting given our objectives.
+Then, let us consider another image (image 2), where the calculated Euclidean distance between the output probability vectors P2 = [0.1,0.2,0.3,0.4] from Model 1 and Q2 = [0.15,0.25,0.35,0.05] from Model 2 is also 0.3, despite the fact that these models predict different classes for image 2.
+We obtain the same Euclidean distances for both images, though clearly image 2 is more interesting given our objectives.

-Using a standard Euclidean distance in the context of differential testing is therefore not optimal and indicates the need to refine the fitness function, to ensure it not only considers the magnitude of input differences but also changes in the predicted labels, indicating different models predictions.
+Using a standard Euclidean distance in the context of differential testing is therefore not optimal and indicates the need to refine the fitness function, to ensure it not only considers the magnitude of input differences but also changes in the predicted labels, indicating different models' predictions.

 To address this limitation, we modified the fitness function to reflect differences in model predictions.
-More specifically, given a GAN latent vector, if the models output different labels for a GAN-generated image, the fitness function increments the Euclidean distance by one to always assign a higher score for triggering input images.
+More specifically, given a GAN latent vector, if the model's output different labels for a GAN-generated image, the fitness function increments the Euclidean distance by one to always assign a higher score for triggering input images.
 Otherwise, it returns the Euclidean distance between the two output probability vectors as illustrated in Equation~\ref{Eq:Diveregence_fitness}:

 Where $z$ represents a GAN latent vector, $D(z)$ denotes the divergence of $z$, and $Y_{m1}$ and $Y_{m2}$ are the output probability vectors of the models under test.